joegasewicz/linky/README.md

 # Linky
 Fully complete Linked list library.
-This a Go port of a C library - [lists](https://github.com/joegasewicz/lists).
+This is a Go port of a C library - [lists](https://github.com/joegasewicz/lists).
 ### API

 #### ListInit